Extinction135/TSK/README.md

 + 1 Randomly Generated Dungeon with 1 enemy type and boss.
 + 5 items, 3 weapons, 4 armor pieces, 1 equipment piece.
 + 1 shop level, with 5 vendors, and a dog companion.

+## Contributing
++ Don't.
++ No seriously, until version 1.0, pulls/requests will be ignored.
++ You noticed a bug?
+Cool, send me an email or comment.
+Or dont.